LeoAiE/examples/06_UPDATED_README.txt

-# LEO Agentic AI Platform V2 — Complete Tool Bible
+# Complete Tool Bible

-> **PURPOSE**: Dumb-proof documentation for the AI Agent Platform V2.
+> **PURPOSE**: documentation for the AI Agent Platform V2.
 Every script, every connection, every configuration.
 Step-by-step instructions for changing ANY tool, agent, prompt, or report — with exact file paths and exact locations.

 ---